18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

 Ceres has a Geneious Server setup.
 This server is also providing 20 floating licenses for Ceres users use.

-To use the Geneious server you will need to be at an "integrated site", use the VPN, or use SSH tunneling.
+To use the Geneious server you will need to be at an "integrated site" (listed below), use [SCINet ocvpn](https://3.basecamp.com/3625179/buckets/5538276/vaults/1070659735), or use SSH tunneling.

 Caveats:
 * Integrated sites currently include: Clay Center, NE; Albany, CA; Stoneville, MS; Fort Collins, CO; Beltsville, MD.